tinyplex/tinybase/site/home/index.md

 > ensure that the values are always what you expect: constraining their types,
 > and providing defaults.
 >
-> In this example, we set a second Row without the `sold` Cell in it.
+> In this example, we set a new Row without the `sold` Cell in it.
 The schema
 > ensures it's present with default of `false`.
 >
 > Read more about schemas in the Using Schemas guide.